Skip to main content

 local contact_uuid = data.uuid

-local changes = data.changes -- A table of {field, old_value, new_value} tuples
+local changes = data.changes -- A list of tables with field, old, new keys

-local _updated_contact = data.contact -- The full contact with all the fields, including the changed ones
+local _updated_contact = data.contact -- The full contact with all fields, including the changed ones

 for _, change in ipairs(changes) do